ssoRL/ssorl.github.io/work/index.md

 I completed an honours mechanical engineering thesis under Prof. Andrew Higgins.
 It can be viewed [here](thesis.pdf).
 As a part of the the thesis, three projects were completed - listed below.

-#### MATLAB Particle Tracking Application
+#### MATLAB Particle Tracker

 With the help of open-source algorithms, I developed a user-friendly MATLAB application that could reliably and accurately track particles in video footages.

-It is hosted on GitHub here: <https://github.com/jlian/matlab-particle-tracker>.
+<div markdown="0"><a href="https://github.com/jlian/matlab-particle-tracker" class="btn btn-info"><i class="fa fa-fw fa-github"></i> View on GitHub</a></div>

 #### Magnets Suspension Device